Court of Protection

 Applications in cases where adults and children are unable to make their own decisions about whether to undergo serious medical treatment are amongst the most rewarding that I deal with.
 It is not overdramatising to say that their outcome sometimes makes the difference between life and death.
 It is rare that lawyers are involved in cases of that gravity.

 Serious medical treatment decision cases fit very well with the skills I have developed through my strong clinical negligence background.
-Both require the ability to read and distill technical medical issues quickly and accurately.
-Both require a strong understanding of whether patients retain the capacity to make their own decisions, the ability to analyse the pros and cons of the treatment in question.
+Both require the ability to read and distil technical medical issues quickly and accurately.
+Both require a strong understanding of whether patients retain the capacity to make their own decisions and the ability to analyse the pros and cons of the treatment in question.
 Both require a calm and methodical approach.

 “Our collective willingness to discuss cases, share experiences, and debate difficult issues is an invaluable support to all.”